opiopan/sonopi-digi/README.md

 Sonopi Digi is a hat card for Raspberry Pi to add a S/PDIF digital sound output capability.<br>
 This hardware design is published under open source lincence.
 You can use and modify this design freely.
 There is also no limitation in commercial use.

-In order to export digital sound signal, Sonopi use a [Cirrus Logic WM8804](https://www.cirrus.com/products/wm8804/) as a S/PDIF transmitter.
+In order to export digital sound signal, [Cirrus Logic WM8804](https://www.cirrus.com/products/wm8804/) is installed on Sonopi Digi as a S/PDIF transmitter.
 There are many kind of Raspberry Pi Hats installed WM8804 in the world.
 This IC is a defacto standard to add a S/PDIF output functionality to Raspberry Pi.

 ## Projcect Status